Wendy McLeod MacKnight recommends 3 historical fiction books she loved reading | CBC Radio

 Wendy McLeod MacKnight recommends 3 historical fiction books she loved reading

-Wendy McLeod MacKnight is a author based in Fredericton.
-The writer, known for her children's books with themes of mystery and wonder — such as her latest children's book The Frame-Up — is also of fan of historical novels for adults.
+Wendy McLeod MacKnight is an author based in Fredericton.
+The writer, known for her children's books such as The Frame-Up, is a fan of historical novels for adults.

-She spoke with Shelagh Rogers about three historical fiction novel she enjoyed: The Home for Unwanted Girls by Joanna Goodman, The Signature of All Things by Elizabeth Gilbert and Caplin Scull by M.T.
+She spoke with Shelagh Rogers about three historical novels she recently enjoyed: The Home for Unwanted Girls by Joanna Goodman, The Signature of All Things by Elizabeth Gilbert and Caplin Scull by M.T.
 Dohaney.

 The Home for Unwanted Girls by Joanna Goodman

 "All of these orphans are suddenly designated as mentally incompetent.
 They're no longer educated, they find themselves living with adult patients and they're forced to care for them.
 They're forced as guinea pigs to to be used for trials for treatments.
-And it's absolutely horrifying.
-We're talking thousands of children for a long time stuck in the system until finally the word started to seep out and there was a lot of investigations.
+It's absolutely horrifying.
+We're talking thousands of children stuck in the system until the word started to seep out.
+There were a lot of investigations.
 Then these kids were suddenly freed but they had no life experience.
 It was very tragic.

 The Signature of All Things by Elizabeth Gilbert

-"The basic plot is that our main character Alma Whittaker is born in Pennsylvania in the 1800s and her father is a larger-than-life character who's bootstrapped his way across the Atlantic and made his fortune on pharmaceutical plants.
-He passes on that love of plants and botany to his daughter and he's the richest man in Pennsylvania at the time.
-He makes sure that Alma is very well educated and she's also born into one of my favourite time periods in history which is the Age of Reason and discoveries are literally happening every day."
+"Our main character, Alma Whittaker, is born in Pennsylvania in the 1800s.
+Her father is a larger-than-life character who's bootstrapped his way across the Atlantic and made his fortune on pharmaceutical plants.
+He passes on that love of plants and botany to his daughter.
+He's the richest man in Pennsylvania at the time.
+He makes sure that Alma is very well-educated.
+She's also born into one of my favourite time periods in history, which is the Age of Reason and discoveries are literally happening every day."

 Caplin Scull by M.T.
 Dohaney

-"What struck me about this volume of short stories is that you know this takes place at a time when those outpost are being thrust into the greater world.
+"What struck me about this volume of short stories is that you know this takes place at a time when those outposts are being thrust into the greater world.
 You can feel the pressure of Confederation coming.
 There's lots of discussion of that in the book along with the collapse of the fisheries.
 The church is loosening its grip on these communities and their children are leaving.
-It's very heartbreaking and very much written the language of the 1930s and 40s.
-You just are completely immersed in these stories.
-It's just so rich and absolutely bewildering to me as a writer how she does it."
+It's heartbreaking and written the language of the 1930s and 1940s.
+You are completely immersed in these stories.
+It's so rich and absolutely bewildering to me as a writer how she does it."

 Wendy McLeod MacKnight's comments have been edited for length and clarity.